dpanigrahi2/alj-java-challenge/readme.md

 - Is the application running as expected
 - No performance issues

+#### Things I did with this project
+- Fixed the bug with the endpoints
+- Implemented caching
+- Unit Testing

+#### Things I could have done if I had more time
+- Integration tests
+- Use docker containers
+- Upgrade to Java 17 and eventually use Spring Boot version 3
+- Use Redis for implementing caching
+- Use distributed logging and tracing
+- Authenticate the API end points using AWS Cognito

 #### Your experience in Java

 Please let us know more about your Java experience in a few sentences.
 For example:

-- I have 3 years experience in Java and I started to use Spring Boot from last year
+- I have 10 plus years experience in Java and I've been using Spring Boot since 2018.
-- I'm a beginner and just recently learned Spring Boot
-- I know Spring Boot very well and have been using it for many years